 As the saying goes, “If you want something done right, do it yourself.”
-The Northwest Side neighborhood of Irving Park has a long history of doing just that.
+Irving Park has a long history of doing just that.

 Residents started their own park district and amateur baseball team and struck a deal with the railroad to build a station.
 The park district ultimately merged with the city and the Irving Park White Sox are no longer there.
 The station still stands today.